-SEC.
-30. A mortgage may be discharged by an entry acknowledging the satisfaction thereof, made on the margin of the record of the mortgage in the registry of deeds, and signed by the mortgagee or by his executor, administrator or assignee, and such entry shall have the same effect as a deed of release duly acknowledged and recorded.
-If a mortgagee or his executor, administrator or assignee after full performance of the condition of his mortgage, whether before or after breach of such condition, refuses or neglects for seven days after being thereto requested to make such discharge or to execute and acknowledge a deed of release of the mortgage, he shall be liable to a fine of not less than ten, nor more than fifty dollars, to be recovered in an action of the case. (a)
+Sec.
+31. Discharge of mortgages; penalty for neglect to discharge mortgage.
+R. S. c.
+92, § 30.
+A mortgage may be discharged by an entry acknowledging the satisfaction thereof, made on the margin of the record of the mortgage in the registry of deeds, and signed by the mortgagee or by his executor, administrator or assignee, and such entry shall have the same effect as a deed of release duly acknowledged and recorded.
+If a mortgagee or his executor, administrator or assignee after full performance of the condition of his mortgage, whether before or after breach of such condition, refuses or neglects for seven days after being thereto requested to make such discharge or to execute and acknowledge a deed of release of the mortgage, he shall be liable to a fine of not less than ten, nor more than fifty dollars, to be recovered in an action on the case.